BozeBro/cbdc-forensics/README.md

 We can now add verbose and a byzantine flag to the current sytem to 2pc raft shards.
 To get more debug information from raft nodes, run the debug flag, and to customize the nodes to be byzantine, use the byzantine flag.

-TODO: byzantine flag implementation

-Continuing on our previous `2pc-compose.fg`, this is configuration for a normal node and a verbose node.
+Continuing on our previous `2pc-compose.fg`, this is configuration for a normal node and a Byzantine verbose node. dol stands for (DOL)

 ```cpp
 2pc=1